mongodb/docs/source/includes/fact-mongosh-callout.rst

 .. note::

-   The following document pertains to :mongosh:`mongosh </>` included in the
-   `MongoDB Server Download
+   The following document pertains to :binary:`~bin.mongo` included in the `MongoDB Server Download
    <https://www.mongodb.com/try/download/community?tck=docs_server>`__.
    For information on the new MongoDB Shell (``mongosh``) refer to the :mongosh:`mongosh documentation </>`.